GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-But you should avoid it, because it would bind the class method every time when the `render()` method runs.
-Basically it runs every time your component updates which leads to performance implications.
-When binding the class method in the constructor, you bind it only once in the beginning when the component is instantiated.
-That's a better approach to do it.
+You should avoid this, however, because it binds the class method every time the `render()` method runs, which happens every time your component updates and leads to performance issues.
+When binding the class method in the constructor, you should only bind it once when the component is instantiated.

-Another thing people sometimes come up with is defining the business logic of their class methods in the constructor.
+Another bad idea is defining the business logic of class methods in the constructor.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~